Garden for a Changing Climate

 |Goldfinch – Jun-Jul 2017|

-A prototype of the GCC project is currently part of 'Marginal Green,' a group exhibition at Goldfinch gallery, curated by Elizabeth Lalley—which asks viewers to reexamine urban green zones.
-The reclaimed-wood planters, filled with plants dug from unbuilt lots near the gallery, will move across the gallery, from south to north, over the course of the exhibition at approximately the real speed of climate change.
+A prototype of the GCC project (image above) was part of 'Marginal Green,' a group exhibition at Goldfinch gallery, curated by Elizabeth Lalley—which asked viewers to reexamine urban green zones.
+The reclaimed-wood planters, filled with plants dug from broken sidewalks and lots near Goldfinch, moved across the gallery, from south to north, over the course of the exhibition at approximately the real speed of climate change.

 This is the situation we now face as a species in attempting to accurately sense climate change.
 This climactic shifting is so gradual that we tend not to notice—especially when we have no ‘clock’ or ‘measuring tape.
 Humans did, however, once possess this way of sensing.
 Much like an analog clock, the natural world moves in circular time.
 The tilt of our planet bring us closer to and further from our sun’s warmth, in a regular annual cycle, influencing everything from the first buds of spring, to the first colorful leaves of fall.